Next Book Bash: September 21, 2019, 10-11:30 am

 The Bash will be filled with fun crafts, activities and games based on the featured book.

-As a parent, you have the opportunity to spend a fun morning with your child and receive a FREE copy of the featured book to add to your family’s library and make a difference in your child’s future.
+As a parent, you have the opportunity to spend a fun morning with your child and receive a FREE copy of the featured book (while supplies last) to add to your family’s library and make a difference in your child’s future.